Route:

 The existence of the hermitage has been known since 1284.

-to the left of the church is the reception building, while to the right is the convent building.
+Want to know what they found during the restoration works?
+If so, to the left of the church is the reception building, while to the right is the convent building.

 10. Yacimiento del Puig de la Minyó